esvazas/wind_power_forecasting/README.md

 All pre-forecasting required steps are covered - data analysis, imputation and feature engineering.
 The notebooks can be used for comparison of various forecasting methodologies - Persistence, ARIMA, LSTM or ensembles (SVR or Decision trees).

-** Note: Datasets will be provided later as Repository is continuously updated. **
+** Note: Datasets will be provided later as Repository is being continuously updated. **

 # Directory content:
 * datasets - directory containing generated datasets by each notebook